fixm-ccb/FIXM-Core-4.2.0-testing/docs/general-guidance/date-time-specification.md

 ## AIRAC Effective Date

-`FIXM Core 4.3.0` enables implementers, and in particular operators, to indicate, by reference to the AIRAC Effective date, the dataset used in the creation of the flight plan and calculation of the route/trajectory.
+`FIXM Core 4.3.0` enables implementers, and in particular operators, to indicate, by reference to the AIRAC Effective date, the aeronautical dataset used in the creation of the flight plan and calculation of the route/trajectory.
 The AIRAC Effective Date is based on the [ICAO published schedule](https://www.icao.int/airnavigation/information-management/Pages/AIRAC.aspx).

 Example: